-- 25.2 In events in which athletes are competing with different specifications (such as implement weights or hurdle heights), the relevant differences should be clearly indicated in the results or a separate result shown for each category. - 25.3 Where the applicable regulations for a competition other than under paragraph 1.1 of the International Competition definition permit the simultaneous participation of athletes: - 25.3.1 competing with the assistance of another person, i.e. a guide runner; or their results shall be listed separately and, where applicable, their para classification shown.

-25.3.2 using a mechanical aid which is not authorised under Rule 6.3.4 of the Technical Rules;
+- 25.2 In events in which athletes are competing with different specifications (such as implement weights or hurdle heights), the relevant differences should be clearly indicated in the results or a separate result shown for each category. - 25.3 Where the applicable regulations for a competition other than under paragraph 1.1 of the International Competition definition permit the simultaneous participation of athletes: - 25.3.1 competing with the assistance of another person, i.e. a guide runner; or - 25.3.2 using a mechanical aid which is not authorised under Rule 6.3.4 of the Technical Rules;